Michigan State University found that 75% of participants improved oral proficiency in 15 hours by using a language learning app1.

 Line-by-line Audio and Vocabulary features will allow you to repeat specific parts of the dialogue.

-And the learning path feature will help you navigate your lessons and have more structure in your learning process.
+The learning path feature will help you navigate your lessons and have more structure in your learning process.

 The app also has slideshows, word lists, and flashcards.